 Healthcare, Pharmaceuticals, Biotech Member: Master Data is handled by Associates.

-Manufacturing Member: The Master Data Management is centralized in the GBS, Business Units responsible for Master Data review and approval.
+Manufacturing Member: The Master Data Management is centralized in the GBS, and Business Units are responsible for Master Data review and approval.

 Healthcare, Pharmaceuticals, Biotech Member: SAP performance in a single instance is heavily dependent on the quality of Master Data, so it was (and still is) a very highly prioritized activity.

-With a new emphasis on business analytics to drive a competitive advantage in the market place, Master Data has never been so important and is, indeed, the DNA of decision support.
+With a new emphasis on business analytics to drive competitive advantage in the marketplace, Master Data has never been so important and is, indeed, the DNA of decision support.
 Shared Services is in a unique position to lead the way to ensure that clean, high-quality data is being used within work processes, analytics, and decision support.

 How does your company approach Master Data Management, and what role does Shared Services play?